AWilliams17/PasteMate/README.md

 I have no idea when/if this will ever be finished.
 # What is this
-This is a Pastebin clone implemented using the Flask library in Python.
-The version of Python used for this project is 3.7 (first time writing in 3.7 as well, woo hoo!
-Happy new-version!)
+This is a Pastebin clone implemented using the Flask library with Python 3.7.

 This is also my first time using Vue.JS, and making a Single Page Application.